-The Natural Approach
+Discover The Natural Approach To Language Teaching

-The natural approach developed by Tracy Terrell and supported by Stephen Krashen is a language teaching approach which claims that language learning is a reproduction of the way humans naturally acquire their native language.
-The approach adheres to a communicative approach to language teaching and rejects earlier methods such as the audiolingual method and the situational language teaching approach which Krashen and Terrell (1983) believe are not based on “actual theories of language acquisition but theories of the structure of language ”
+The approach adheres to a communicative approach to language teaching and rejects earlier methods such as the audiolingual method and the situational language teaching approach which Krashen and Terrell (1983) believe are not based on “actual theories of language acquisition but theories of the structure of language “

 Theory of language

-Krashen and Terrell view communication as the primary function of language, and adhere to a communicative approach to language teaching, focusing on teaching communicative abilities rather than sterile language structures.
+Krashen and Terrell view communication as the primary function of language and adhere to a communicative approach to language teaching, focusing on teaching communicative abilities rather than sterile language structures.

 What really distinguishes the Natural approach from other methods and approaches are its premises concerning the use of language and the importance of vocabulary:

-- Language is viewed as a vehicle for communicating meaning and messages.
+• Language is viewed as a vehicle for communicating meaning and messages.

-- Vocabulary is of paramount importance as language is essentially its lexicon!
+• Vocabulary is of paramount importance as language is essentially its lexicon!

 This means that language acquisition cannot take place unless the acquirer understands messages in the target language and has developed sufficient vocabulary inventory.
 In fact, it should be easier to reconstruct a message containing just vocabulary items than one containing just the grammatical structures.